ogdenpm/intel80tools/thamesSrc/thames.md

    which was not used.
 Partial implementatio of CSTS implementation (bios 7) using kbhit, unfortunately to getchar requires cr before returing.
 Not a major problem but we aware.
  * **Note** to revert to z80 emulation uncomment the #define Z80 line in thames.h
+ * Added -i option to Thames (v0.1.3) that allows cobol80 to load

 Other programs known to work include
  * asm80 versions 3.0 & 4.1